anhero/BaconBox-OLD/meta/tiled/tiled_properties.markdown

 ## Object types available

-RedBox has some pre-defined types you can set that RedBox will read and initialize.
+BaconBox has some pre-defined types you can set that BaconBox will read and initialize.
 To load the types in Tiled, open the "Preferences" window and select the "Object Types" tab.
-Then, you can either enter the types manually or import them from the "redbox_types.xml" file available with this documentation.
+Then, you can either enter the types manually or import them from the "baconbox_types.xml" file available with this documentation.

 * Sprite
 * InanimateSprite

 ### Common properties

-Here's the list of properties that RedBox will read for both "Sprite" and "InanimateSprite".
+Here's the list of properties that BaconBox will read for both "Sprite" and "InanimateSprite".
 Boolean values are represented with "0" for false and "1" for true.

 If a given value is invalid (for example, if you put "bob" as the value for "velocity.x"), the default value will be used when loading the body.